SantiBass/Readme-generator/README.md

 ## Contributing
-contributing is welcomed
+Contributing is welcomed

 ## Test
 ### You can run a test by typing: test

 ## Questions
-### "If you have questions please send email at: sibarraryan@gmail.com
+### If you have questions please send email at: sibarraryan@gmail.com
-### Also, you can watch this video:
+### Also, you can watch this video: https://drive.google.com/file/d/1HAT8-7O6-EM6609ouLCXWcDzST3nw3_H/view